Elenchus/department_code/README.md

 • The test can then be run with python run_analysis.py<br/>

 ### Data extraction summary
-The base analysis class expects a general test order of: extract and process the data from the source, which is separated by years; manipulate the data in some way to make it more suitable for the test; run the analysis.
-Loading previously extracted and processed data from a file is also allowed for.
+The base analysis class typically expects a general test order of: extract, combine, and process the data from the source, which is separated by years; process the data in some way to make it more suitable for the test; run the analysis.
+Loading previously extracted and processed data from a file is a possible alternative, which bypasses the extraction and processing steps.

 Because the data source is separated by years, three ways of working with the data are implemented in run_analysis.py - combining the years together, iterating over the years outside the analysis, or iterating over the years within the analysis.
 Only the combined years are used in this repository.